sbhatoye/employment-application-review-system/README.md

 # Employment Application Review System

-*This is a team project I worked on my for my software engineering class - COSC 3506.*
+*This is a team project I worked on in software engineering class - COSC 3506.*

 ## Objective